rackspace/runway/docs/source/cfngin/persistent_graph.rst

 The tag-key is **cfngin_lock_code** and the tag-value is UUID generated each time a config is processed.

 To lock a persistent graph object, the tag must not be present on the object.
-For CFNgin to act on the :ref:`graph <term-graph>` (modify or unlock) the value of the tag must match the UUID of the current CFNgin session.
+For CFNgin to act on the :term:`graph` (modify or unlock) the value of the tag must match the UUID of the current CFNgin session.
 If the object is locked or the code does not match, an error will be raised and no action will be taken.
 This prevents two parties from acting on the same persistent graph object concurrently which would create a race condition.